orbitalconsortium/orbital-collection/memory-bank/systemPatterns.md

 - Provides the Orbital trait with default implementations
 - Includes example implementations for custom transforms
 - Offers documentation for custom transform implementation

+### Orbital Macros
+A specialized macro library that:
+- Provides the declare_orbital! macro for orbital alkanes
+- Implements the OrbitalMessage derive macro
+- Generates the WebAssembly interface for orbital alkanes
+- Handles MessageDispatch trait implementation
+- Maintains compatibility with the enum-based opcode pattern

 ## Design Patterns